 Your church members are a family, so let them have the spotlight every now and then.
 Especially as your church grows, it becomes more and more important to introduce your church members to one another.

-Consider featuring a different church member on your church’s social media page each month.
-Or highlighting a member profile in your newsletter.
-Make sure your church members are acknowledged by the administration staff.
+Consider featuring a different congregant on your church’s social media pages each month.
+Or highlight a member profile in your newsletter.
+Make sure members are acknowledged by the administration staff.

-Your members will love reading fun interviews of their fellow members.
-Plus there’s a great level of anticipation to see who will be featured next.
+Members will love reading fun interviews with their fellow church-goers.
+Plus, they’ll look forward to seeing who will be featured next.
 Who knows, it could be you!

-If you’re looking for more key information to run your church, check out these resources below:
+If you’re looking for more key information on running a church, check out the resources below.

 Comments are closed.